Rizwan-Ishaq/SocialGraphPage/index.md

 - Martin Heidegger _(11)_
 - Bertrand Russell _(10)_

+No surprises here.
+Both Wittgenstein, Heidegger and Russell have had a great impact on the time to succeed them, so they most likely have have a great impact on their contemporaries.
+The number of nodes in the network starts to grow quite excessive.

 ## Current Historic Period: Year 1950 until Now

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/1950-2000.png?raw=true)
 _Acting as a frame for our wordcloud: Technology and Stuff_

+Now we approach our time.
+The World Wars are over.
+Now the focus has become more on the _social_ and _political_ aspects of existence.

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/Subgraph9_1950_2000_meh.png?raw=true)